Multi-Team Data: Radar Roll-Up View

 - Are there any differences in team dynamics by role?
 What might be causing this? (select all roles and focus on the competencies within Culture - Team Dynamics)

 - Are there any significant differences between team members who are co-located versus those who are distributed? (filter by participant group and select these two groups)

-- Are there any differences in workspace by location? (filter by participant group and select each location, look at the workspace competency)
+- Are there any differences in the workspace by location? (filter by participant group and select each location, look at the workspace competency)